chettriyuvraj/ez-ssg/README.md

 **Blog page**

-- Note how you can also see available 'tags' at the end of the listings
+- Note how you can also see available 'tags' at the end of the listing

 ![Blog page of my static website](/images/blogpage.png)